• Skip to main content

 A migraine is categorized as a primary headache.
 It is characterized by throbbing pain usually occurring on one side of the head.
 A person experiencing migraine is highly sensitive to bright lights, sounds, and smells, which is why nausea and vomiting usually accompany migraines.
 Some migraine sufferers experience an aura before the migraine manifests.
 The aura can last for an hour in some cases.

-Doctors do not fully know the cause of migraines, but there is evidence that genetics play a role.
+Family medicine providers do not fully know the cause of migraines, but there is evidence that genetics play a role.
 People with relatives who suffer from migraines have a higher risk of getting migraines, as well.

 Headache Treatment in Palm Beach, Florida